Deutschland Schweiz Österreich

 Ready to learn German?
 You can start a course with the Goethe Institut, even from abroad.

-5.Recognition Process: EU/EEA Degrees
+4.Recognition Process: EU/EEA Degrees

 Once your degree is confirmed eligible for automatic recognition you will always be issued with the permanent license called Approbation.

-Nevertheless, you have to apply for the recognition and the equivalence of the training has to be proved.
-Moreover you are liable to compulsory registration according to the regulations of the Bundestierärzteordnung, BTÄO .
-Which competent authority is responsible for your recognition procedure depends on your place of work and profession.
-Even if you are still living abroad you have to do decide which federal state you file the application.
-Most offer already an option to start the procedure via online form.
+Nevertheless, you must apply for the recognition and your documents will have to be proved.
+Moreover you are liable to compulsory registration according to the regulations of the Bundestierärzteordnung, BTÄO.
+Which competent authority is responsible for your recognition procedure depends on your intended place of work and living.
+Even if you are still living abroad you will have to do decide in which federal state you apply .
+Most German federal states offer an option to start the procedure via online form.
+The official website Anerkennung in Deutschland lists all responsible authorities by federal state.

-6. Recognition Process: Non-EU Degrees
+5. Recognition Process: Non-EU Degrees

-If you have earned your degree in a third-party country you will equally have to apply for the recognition process at the competent authorities depending on the federal state.
+If you have earned your degree in a third-party country, you will equally have to apply for the recognition process at the competent authorities depending on the federal state.
 The official website Anerkennung in Deutschland provides a very detailed overview and lists all responsible authorities by federal state.

-Equivalence of your professional qualification
+5.3 Equivalence of your professional qualification

 In the first step the authority verifies the equivalence of your professional qualification.
-Your degree will be recognized as equal if there are no significant differences and you gain the full recognition.
-In addition to your training, the responsible authority also considers your work experience in Germany and abroad.If your degree is stated as non-equivalent you will get the opportunity to complete an aptitude test in order to prove your level of knowledge.
+Your degree will be recognized as equal if there are no significant differences and you gain full recognition.
+In addition to your training, the responsible authority also considers your work experience in Germany and abroad.
+If your degree is stated as non-equivalent you will get the opportunity to complete an aptitude test in order to prove your level of knowledge.
 These exams can be taken at one of the German veterinary schools (Berlin, Giessen, Hannover, Leipzig or Munich) and refer to the content requirements of the veterinary final exam.

 Full recognition and application for the permanent license